Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 **Interactive Map**
-The map section is the main part of the site and as I have described above in the introduction section, this map is driven by a file with the reviewed locations and the menus are dynamic in such that they only populate type, province & county where information to support the search is contain in the file.
+The map section is the main part of the site and as I have described above in the introduction section, this map is driven by a file with the reviewed locations the menus are dynamic in such that they only populate type, province & county where information to support the search is contain in the file.
 The file will continue to grow with locations.
-The design of the menus for the map section was set-up to guide the user through the required selections, the menus are show when the user makes the previous selection and when all selections are made the button to render the map is shown.
+The design of the menus for the map section was set-up to guide the user through the required selections, the menus are shown when the user makes the previous selection and when all selections are made the button to render the map is shown.
 This was a design feature to make it institutive for the user.
-Once the map is rendered the user can click on the map pin to provide additional useful information the selected site as well as the review information that is the main content for this site.
+Once the map is rendered the user can click on the map pin, which will provide additional useful information related to the selected pin as well as the review information that is unique to the site.

 **Form**
 The form section, was included to allow site users to submit locations that they would like to have reviewed and added to the site.
-The thinking behind the including the form was, two fold, first get location information to grow the site location data quickly and second, allow the user have input to the site and get invested in the sites success.
+The thinking behind including the form was, two fold, first get location information to grow the site location data quickly and second, allow the user have input to the site and get invested in the sites success.